 Maths homework in years 5 and 6 is paper-based.
 Your child's teacher will send them home each Friday with a maths task to complete and return by the following Wednesday.

-By year 5, children should hopefully know all their multiplication tables facts and so we also ask that children practise their times tables as often as possible at home to reinforce them.
+By year 5, children should hopefully know all their multiplication tables facts, so we also ask that children practise their times tables as often as possible at home to reinforce them.